 Paid Search and Paid Social

 Paid Search programs include advertising on search engines using pay-per-click (PPC) and Display ads.
-Retargeting can also be used to stay top of mind with visitors that did not convert.
-Paid Social (e.g. advertising on social platforms like LinkedIn, Facebook and Twitter) offer a similar strategy that leverage the deep targeting capability provided by social media.
-Paid strategies are built around the prospect’s journey and are sent to conversion-optimized landing pages.
-Programs are optimized for ROI and cost-per acquisition considering the lifetime value of a lead.
+Retargeting can also be used to stay top of mind with visitors who did not convert.
+Paid Social advertising on social platforms like LinkedIn, Facebook, and X offer a similar strategy that leverages the deep targeting capability provided by social media.

 Social Media